Last Updated on: 16th November 2023, 09:51 am

 Do Parakeets Know Their Owners?

-- Physical appearance
+- Physical appearance.

-- Voice and sounds
+- Voices and sounds.

 How Can Parakeets Recognize Their Owners?